 The pilot jet is drilled 16 thou dia.
 (0.016"), a very tiny orifice indeed.
 I use an old guitar string wire with a filed flat end to probe the jet from the air side, after the air adjuster screw is removed (use a flashlight to locate the orifice).
 Another useful tool is a #78 drill, mounted on an end of small brass or plastic tube, The drill will re-size the orifice, so be careful and make sure all swarf is blown out by compressed air.

-You can see all the way into the jet on the far side and with liberal application of carb cleaner and compressed air the jet passage usually opens up.
-Best to do this on the bench with the float bowl removed so that any scale removed will exit the carb out the oriface on the underside.
+Best to do this on the bench with the float bowl removed so that any scale removed will exit the carb out the orifice on the underside.
 Make sure the fuel passage on the float bowl is also clear, crud and scale tend to collect on this at the bottom (there are two on each float bowls, one is not used)

-Many people say they have soaked the carbs in carb cleaner and blown them out - BUT this will not usually unclog the pilot gas jet, it needs to be physically probed and the scale scraped out.
+Many people say they have soaked the carbs in carb cleaner and blown them out, or have had them ultrasonically cleaned - BUT this will not usually unclog the pilot gas jet, it needs to be physically probed and the scale scraped out.

 BACK TO TOP